Uniqueness of the multiplicative cyclotomic trace: The symmetric monoidal structure on noncommutative motives

 \subsection{Localization at a generating set}

-Finally, in order to show that $\Motadd$ and $\Motloc$ are symmetric monoidal, it will suffice to show that the localization at $\aE$ inherits the structure of a symmetric monoidal $\i$-category and the localization functor is symmetric monoidal.
+Finally, in order to show that $\Motadd$ and $\Motloc$ are symmetric monoidal, it will suffice to show that the localization at $\aE$ inherits the structure of a symmetric monoidal $\i$-category.
+As a consequence of the argument, we will also show that the localization functor is symmetric monoidal.
 Recall that $\aE$ consists of the maps

-in $\Stab(\Pre(\idemstabcat)^{\omega})$ associated to a generating set of split-exact sequences $\aA \to \aB \to \aC$ in $(\idemstabcat)^{\omega}$, where here $\mathrm{Cof}(-)$ denotes the cofiber \cite[\S 5]{BGT}.
+in $\Stab(\Pre(\idemstabcat)^{\omega})$ associated to a generating set of split-exact sequences $\aA \to \aB \to \aC$ in $(\idemstabcat)^{\omega}$, where here $\widehat{\aB} / \widehat{\aA}$ denotes the cofiber~\cite[\S 5]{BGT}.

-Provided that we can show that the localization functor is compatible with the symmetric monoidal structure (in the sense of \cite[2.2.1.6]{HA}), then \cite[2.2.1.8]{HA} will establish that the localization is symmetric monoidal.
-Recall that to show compatibility, by \cite[2.2.1.7]{HA} it suffices to show that for every local equivalence $X \to Y$ and any object $Z$, the induced map $X \otimes Z \to Y \otimes Z$ is a local equivalence.
+Provided that we can show that the localization functor is compatible with the symmetric monoidal structure (in the sense of~\cite[Definition~2.2.1.6]{HA}), then~\cite[Proposition~2.2.1.9]{HA} will establish that the localization is symmetric monoidal.
+Recall that to show compatibility, by~\cite[Example~2.2.1.7]{HA} it suffices to show that for every local equivalence $X \to Y$ and any object $Z$, the induced map $X \otimes Z \to Y \otimes Z$ is a local equivalence.
+To do this, we characterize exact sequences of $\i$-categories in terms of acyclics.
+(See also~\cite[\S 7]{BM} for similar identifications in the language of spectral categories.)
+Recall that an exact sequence is in particular a cofiber sequence~\cite[5.9]{BGT}.

+\begin{lemma} Let $\aA\to\aB\to\aC$ be a cofiber sequence of idempotent-complete small stable $\i$-categories such that $\aA\to\aB$ is fully faithful.
+Then $\aA$ is canonically equivalent to the fiber (over $0$) of $\aB\to\aC$, i.e., the full subcategory of $\aB$ on the objects which are equivalent to $*$ in $\aC$. \end{lemma}

+\begin{proof} Write $\aA'$ for the fiber of $\aB\to\aC$ and let $\aA\to\aA'$ be the resulting map, which is necessarily fully faithful.
+To check that it is essentially surjective, it suffices to check on triangulated homotopy categories.
+Let $b$ be an object of $\aA'$.
+Recall that we can identify $\Ho(\aC) \htp \Ho(\aB/\aA)$ as the Verdier quotient of triangulated categories $\Ho(\aB) / \Ho(\aA)$~\cite[5.13]{BGT}.
+By the description of maps in the Verdier quotient, we can easily check that the identity map $b\to b$ must be equal to the zero map $b\to b$.
+That is, there is a commutative diagram